Celebrating a Centennial of Indigenous American Study

 Originally published in the 2024 issue of the School of Liberal Arts Magazine

-To properly honor the 100-year anniversary of a donor’s gift, how do you measure its comprehensive impact?
-Tulane’s Middle American Research Institute (MARI) has been conducting and sponsoring influential ethnographic, historical, linguistic, and archaeological research in Mexico, Guatemala, Honduras, Belize, and El Salvador since its establishment in 1924.
-Through field research, publication, student training, and the establishment of a world-renowned museum collection, MARI has made a significant impact on the scholarship of indigenous cultures of Middle America.
+A hundred years later, what has been the effect of a donor's gift?
+The Middle American Research Institute (MARI) has been conducting and sponsoring influential ethnographic, historical, linguistic, and archaeological research in Mexico, Guatemala, Honduras, Belize, and El Salvador since its establishment in 1924.
+Through field research, publication, student training, and the establishment of a world-renowned museum collection.
+MARI has made a significant impact on the scholarship of indigenous cultures of Middle America.
+Thanks to the tireless efforts of innumerable scholars, the Institute has consolidated its status amongst the most esteemed research institutes focusing on indigenous Middle America.

-“A century ago, Tulane acknowledged that indigenous America had a complex and rich history that was important and worthy of serious and targeted academic interest.
-As MARI marks its centennial, we will continue our commitment to the study of ancient indigenous American peoples and their accomplishments.”
+“A century ago, Tulane acknowledged that Indigenous America had a complex and rich history that was important and worthy of serious and targeted academic interest,” said Marcello A. Canuto, MARI director and Tulane archaeologist, who specializes in Maya archaeology.
+“Thanks to a significant donation, Tulane founded the Middle American Research Institute to advance the study of indigenous America in Mexico, Central America, and the Caribbean.
+As MARI marks its centennial, we will continue our commitment to the study of ancient indigenous American peoples and their accomplishments.” - MARCELLO CANUTO

 A Timeline of MARI’s History